connorabbas/laravel-primevue-starter-kit-demo/README.md

     # Update as needed for running multiple projects
     APP_PORT=8000
     VITE_PORT=5173
-    FORWARD_DB_PORT=3306
+    FORWARD_DB_PORT=5432
     ```
 3. Build the Laravel app container:
    - Either build manually with docker compose (like above), use [Laravel Sail](https://laravel.com/docs/master/sail), or build as a [VS Code Dev Container](https://code.visualstudio.com/docs/devcontainers/tutorial) using the `Dev Containers: Reopen in Container` command.

 ### Additional configuration
-If you wish to add additional services, or swap out MySQL with an alternative database, you can reference the [Laravel Sail stubs](https://github.com/laravel/sail/tree/1.x/stubs) and update the `docker-compose.local.yml` file as needed.
+If you wish to add additional services, or swap out PostgreSQL with an alternative database, you can reference the [Laravel Sail stubs](https://github.com/laravel/sail/tree/1.x/stubs) and update the `docker-compose.local.yml` file as needed.